 I travel far and wide to experience nature.
 Even when I think I am completely remote in a secluded area it seems I still cannot completely escape human litter & trash.
 On almost every water-way I’ve ever traveled from rivers to lakes to oceans I’ve seen some kind of human litter floating or washed on shore.

 To a survivalist, however, someone’s trash can be a life-saving treasure.
 It really is amazing how you can use complete trash that we throw away everyday to help meet basic survival needs.
 It’s the simplest items that are the most useful in a situation when you have nothing.
-In this instance – a container for boiling water.
+In this instance – a container for boiling water. [pullquote]Boiling is 100% effective method of water purification.
+It kills bacteria, cysts and virus.[/pullquote] The ability to boil water can make the difference between life and death in any survival situation.
+With all of the plastic bottles scattered throughout our lands and waterways it is not unlikely for you to find one – even in a remote environment.
+If you can make fire, you can boil water using a plastic bottle.
+Here is how it’s done.

 Remove Cap & Suspend Over or Place Near the Fire